nsg-ethz/NetPowerBench/devices/README.md

 For each port type available there should be a respective section as shown in the template.
 This section contains the following information:

 - `ids`: This should be a list of all port numbers of this type.
 Note that for some test types the order of the numbers matters (details below).
 - `speeds`: This should be a list of all speeds this port type supports.
-For each speed available for this port type there should be a section for the speed.
+For each speed available there should be a section for this speed.
 It should contain a speed label and a interface label.
-The speed label and interface label should be listed with `PORT` as placeholder for the port number.
-Furthermore, one speed type needs to be listed as default.
+Those should be listed with `PORT` as placeholder for the port number.
+- Furthermore for `speeds`, one speed type needs to be listed as default.
 This is especially relevant for machines with multiple port types as all port types that are not tested will be disables using the default speed and interface labels.
 - `commands`: The four types of commands needed are described below.

 When the commands are generated, the type needed is loaded from the command list.
-Then the placeholder strings `INTERFACE_LABEL`, `SPEED_LABEL` and `PORT` will be replaced with the speed and interface label from the speed listed in `exp.yml` and `PORT` will be replaced with the number of the port (for each port).
-Therefore when writing out the commands, interface labels and speed labels should use the placeholders `INTERFACE_LABEL` and `SPEED_LABEL`.
+The placeholder strings `INTERFACE_LABEL`, `SPEED_LABEL` and `PORT` will be replaced with the speed and interface label from the speed given as argument to the program. `PORT` will be replaced with the number of the port (for each port).
+Therefore, when writing out the commands, interface labels and speed labels should use the placeholders `INTERFACE_LABEL` and `SPEED_LABEL`.

 Note that this does not apply to `system` as this command will be run once independent from an interface.